 Spinach and Ricotta Lasagna Roll Ups

-Lasagna roll ups transform the classic layered lasagna into elegant, individual portions that are perfect for meal prep and freezing.
-This format respects the integrity of each ingredient while offering a practical way to enjoy a traditional Italian dish without the fuss of slicing a large casserole.
-The filling here is a delicate blend of ricotta and spinach, embodying the Italian principle of simplicity and respect for fresh, quality ingredients.
+Transform classic layered lasagna into elegant, individual portions that are perfect for meal prep.
+This format respects each ingredient while offering a fuss-free way to enjoy traditional Italian cuisine.

 Instructions